 By Kory Gorgani

-Kory Gorgani is a sales rep with Re/Max Hallmark Realty in Richmond Hill, Ont.
+Kory Gorgani is a Realtor with Century 21 Heritage Group in Richmond Hill, Ont.
 He holds an MBA in operations management, and has an IT background.
 He can be reached at [email protected].